ibm-cloud-docs/ibm-spectrum-lsf/accessing-rest-api-pacclient.md

 ## Connecting to LSF Application Center with `https`
 {: #connect-lsf-application-center-https}

-Open a new command-line terminal and run the following commands:
+Open a new command-line and run the following commands:

 ```python
 $ ./pacclient.py help